-As we mentioned on homepage, SolaRoof is the core and soul of PyraPOD, with the latter being the embodiment of the former.
-The reason is, although the physical shape can be any real structures you see on the right or left of this page, each of them adopting SolaRoof (click to see larger image, the core principle remains the same.
+As we mentioned on homepage, SolaRoof is the core and soul of PyraPOD, with the latter being the application of the former.
+The reason is, although the physical shape can be any structure you see on the right or left of this page, each of them adopting SolaRoof (click to see larger image), the core principle remains the same.

-(2) SolaRoof also means Roof Only – make the entire building as a roof.
-However, we have here a contradiction between these two extremes: more light in means less insulation (normally measured by a heat resistance factor or the so-called R value).
+(2) SolaRoof also means Roof Only – the whole building acts as a roof.
+We seem to have a contradiction here: doesn’t more light in mean less insulation (normally measured by a heat resistance factor or the so-called R value)?
 The same for the reverse: a higher R value means less light transparency.
-That is why we see most buildings having opaque walls and a roof with rather small windows.
-Why?
-To better contain the heat within.
-Then a whole lot of problems come and good air ventilation and temperature control are needed.
+This is what most current greenhouses do– by having opaque walls and roof, with rather small windows–they better keep the heat within.
+With this come a whole host of problems, such as need for good air ventilation and temperature control.

-Similar to the two-phase transition between water vapor and its liquid form, we have found a dynamic phase between the two: soap bubbles.
-Then the magic happens.
+While water vapor will condense to form its liquid phase, water, we have found a dynamic phase between the above two phases: using soap bubbles.
+Here the magic happens.
 Contrary to the vapor-water phase transition, transformation between soap bubbles and soap liquid does not trigger or involve a heat gain or loss.
 With a water pump and an air fan, we can blow bubbles and fill the cavity.
 That’s it.
 Easy Peasy!
 Watch it in action in this video: